 Journalist continues his in-depth coverage on the ‘Murder Mitten’ and the war zone that has become hip-hop on his sophomore solo album, Battle for the Hearts and Minds.
 In a fight to captivate the imagination of hip-hop fans across the globe, Journalist draws his lyrical sword as a protector of the culture with a Detroit-centric album featuring guest appearances from an all-star ensemble of Motor City lyricists including Clear Soul Forces, One Be Lo (Binary Star), Guilty Simpson, Willie The Kid, Marvwon, Nolan the Ninja and more.

-Journalist 103’s sophomore album Battle for the Hearts and Minds will hit stores worldwide on October 28th via Babygrande Records.
+Journalist 103’s sophomore album Battle for the Hearts and Minds is in stores worldwide via Babygrande Records.